What is canine massage?

 Everyone can take Canis Bodyworks workshops.
 Our workshops are appropriate for beginners with no prior experience or training with dogs as well as for people who have a wide level of knowledge and hands-on experience.
 Pet parents, shelter staff and volunteers, veterinary and rehabilitation professionals, canine massage therapists seeking to continue learning in advanced techniques and applications, and anyone who works with dogs or in a dog-focused business will find a Canis Bodyworks workshop, or series of workshops, to meet their needs.

 Are there prerequisites to taking any of the workshops?

-We strongly recommend that the "Trust and Relationship-Building with Dogs" workshop be taken before "Canine Massage Fundamentals" because it offers an essential foundation of skills required by anyone who works with dogs in any capacity.
+We request that the "Trust and Relationship-Building with Dogs" workshop be taken before most of our other workshops because it offers an essential foundation of skills required by anyone who works with dogs in any capacity.

 Additionally, our advanced workshops require some fundamental knowledge and training in canine massage, behavior, and handling.
-Advanced workshops include "Post-Surgical Massage and Edema Management," "Myofascial Trigger Point Therapy," "Orthopedic Friction for Tendon and Ligament Healing," and the "Case Studies Practicum."
+Advanced workshops include "Lymphatic Massage: The Common Denominator," "Myofascial Trigger Point Therapy," "Orthopedic Friction for Tendon and Ligament Healing," and the "Case Studies Practicum."
 If you are not already working and using massage in a veterinary or rehabilitation environment, we recommend that you take "Trust and Relationship-Building with Dogs" and "Canine Massage Fundamentals" before taking any advanced workshop.

 Where are the workshops offered?

-Our workshops are taught in northern Virginia, Chicago, and St. Louis.
-Very soon, we will be offering workshops in other cities.
-If you would like to bring one of our instructors to teach a workshop out of a facility in your area, contact us at firstname.lastname@example.org.
+Our workshops are taught in northern Virginia, Chicago, St. Louis, and Vero Beach, FL.
+If you would like to bring one of our instructors to teach a workshop out of a facility in your area, contact us at email@example.com.